bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 & $gh release create $version --repo bbottema/simple-java-mail --title "v$version" --notes-file RELEASE_NOTES.md
 ```

-For a special packaging patch, the notes still roll into the parent release.
-If a patch GitHub release is needed for the tag or artifacts, keep it as a short pointer; if the user asks to hide the patch as a separate release page, edit the existing parent release body and attach the patch artifacts there instead.
+For a special packaging patch, the repository notes still roll into the parent release range, but the GitHub release for the patch tag must state the packaging problem and correction directly.
+Do not publish a pointer-only release body.
+If the user explicitly asks not to create a separate patch release page, update the existing parent release body with the full patch details and attach the corrected artifacts there instead.

 ---